Clinical Competence Assessment (CCA)

 - Objective-Structured Clinical Examinations (OSCE)

-- Professional Responsibilities and Accountabilities
+- Professional responsibilities and accountabilities

-- Professional Responsibilities and Accountabilities
+- Professional responsibilities and accountabilities

-Written exam details
+Registered nurses and Authorized prescribers Written exam details

 Overview

-In your exam room you may have:
+In your designated exam area, you’re allowed to have:

-- Clear bottle of water
+- A clear bottle of water

 - Pencils